Skip to main content

 2. Use a web-hook to check if the traces are going to the output.

-If the above steps do not work, refer to Logz.io's integrations hub and re-instrument the application.
+If issues persist, refer to Logz.io's integrations hub and re-instrument the application.

 The correct endpoints are: